Glenmax-ltd/GLXSegmentedControl/README.md

 ## Description
 - Custom segmented control for iOS 10 and above.
-- Written in Swift 4.1, requires Xcode 9 or newer.
+- Written in Swift 4.2, requires Xcode 10 or newer.
+For Swift 4.1 use version 2.3.0.
+For Swift 3 use 2.2.4.
 - Supports both images and text.
 - Supports vertically organised segments.
 - If font size needs to be lowered for one segment, it can automatically adjust font in other segments.